NOUIY/aws-cdk-guide/v2/ref-cli-cmd-list.md

 # cdk list<a name="ref-cli-cmd-list"></a>

-List all AWS CDK stacks and their dependencies from a CDK app\.
+List all AWS CDK stacks and their dependencies from a CDK app.

 ## Usage<a name="ref-cli-cmd-list-usage"></a>